rcrowther/django_languages/README.rst

 DJANGO_TRANSLATED
     Django translations from django.conf.global_settings, 2017.
-Not exact; some dialects dropped, and added plain Chinese.
+Not exact; some dialects dropped, and added plain Chinese/English.
     Will reflect areas with computing and Python coding.
 78 entries.

 Or make your own.